-On numerous occasions our clients ask us to assist them determining how many licencing seats they are consuming.
-If you are running a “tight” ship in terms of licencing, it may be particularly important.
+On numerous occasions our clients ask us to assist them determining how many licensing seats they are consuming.
+If you are running a “tight” ship in terms of licensing, it may be particularly important.
 If you go above your licensing provision even by a single user, all users will receive the following message upon logging in:

 While it is important to note that Panviva application will never put a hard stop on the users’ ability to proceed (they can simply press ‘Continue’), it is undoubtedly annoying and creates unpleasant user experience from the start.

-Unfortunately, the arithmetic doesn’t stop there.
-Panviva users do not consume a licence seat, but are members of ‘anybody’ role, so if you search for the term ‘panviva.com’, you will find all users with Panviva email:
+However, the arithmetic doesn’t stop there.
+Panviva users do not consume a license seat, but are members of ‘anybody’ role, so if you search for the term ‘panviva.com’, you will find all users with Panviva email:

-Subtracting this number from the overall number of users will give you the number of users consuming a licence seat.
+Subtracting this number from the overall number of users will give you the number of users consuming a license seat.

 Managing users without deletion

-A large number of our clients are deleting users from the application in order to make licences available to new users.
-However, you may be in a situation requiring you to never delete users from the system.
-Be it for reporting, auditing or any other reason, the objective remains unchanged – you need to ensure that a user with no access to the application stops consuming a licence seat, while leaving the document ownership, audit trail, document access statistics and training results intact.
+Having said all that, you may be in a situation requiring you to never delete users from the system.
+Be it for reporting, auditing or any other reason, the objective remains unchanged – you need to ensure that a user with no access to the application stops consuming a license seat, while leaving the document ownership, audit trail, document access statistics and training results intact.
 This is how it can be achieved.